erap129/EEGNAS/README.md

     * Inria BCI dataset - need to [download from kaggle](https://www.kaggle.com/c/inria-bci-challenge/data) and move to the folder 'data/NER15'
     * Opportunity dataset - need to download manually and move to the folder 'data/Opportunity'.
 Use preproccesing code from [this repository](https://github.com/guillaume-chevalier/HAR-stacked-residual-bidir-LSTMs/blob/master/data/download_datasets.py) to obtain the file 'oppChallenge_gestures.data', which needs to be put in the folder 'data/Opportunity'

+* The Moabb package is required to run EEGNAS, it isn't available on pip, but can be downloaded manually from git here: https://github.com/NeuroTechX/moabb
 * EEGNAS is **work in progress**.
 In the future will be added an option to automatically analyze your own data and receive a neural architecture.
 Meanwhile, interested users can try to understand the NAS process themselves and add their own DB (the main task is to edit the file BCI_IV_2a_experiment.py and configurtions/config.ini)
 * The repository is **heavy** because of the BCI Competition IV 2a dataset.
 It may take a while to download.